-In a 2017 discussion of George Romero’s “Night of the Living Dead” film critic Josh Larsen offered some food for thought: can a modern film fan watch this horror classic for the first time and have the same reaction as moviegoers did during its original 1968 release?
+In a 2017 discussion of George Romero’s “Night of the Living Dead”, Chicago based film critic Josh Larsen offered some food for thought: can a young modern film fan watch this horror classic for the first time and have the same reaction as moviegoers did during its original 1968 release?
+Could it possibly have the same impact today as it did then?
 This has been such an intriguing question to me.

-Romero’s chilling vision is made even more spectacular when considering his miniscule budget of around $114,000.
-The budget restraints not only shaped the production but also the story itself.
+Romero’s chilling vision is made even more spectacular when considering his miniscule budget.
+Made for around $114,000, the money restraints not only shaped the production but also the story itself.
 Romero and company knew they couldn’t spread their shoot to multiple locations.
 Instead his story brought the horror to one place – a remote Pennsylvania farmhouse.
-This serves as the central hub for the conflicts to come from both inside and outside the walls.
+This serves as the central hub for the conflicts to come from both inside and outside the walls; from the flesh-eating dead and the ___ human characters.

 The group of people barricaded inside the farmhouse have no idea what is happening.
 Much like his characters, Romero leaves the audience in the dark, only feeding us tiny morsels of information as the story progresses.
 Imagine it through the eyes of a 1968 moviegoer who has no preconceived notions of zombies or their mythology.
 They can only guess along with the characters who testify to what they have seen with their own eyes and take guesses as to the cause.

 Film historians and critics have found all sorts of ways to interpret “Night of the Living Dead”.
 They’ve seen it as representing the Vietnam War, the Civil Rights movement, even a critique of capitalism.
-For me it works best as ground-breaking horror movie that laid a foundation for a sub-genre that is still being built upon today.
+All of those are compelling readings, but for me it works best as ground-breaking horror movie that laid a foundation for a sub-genre that is still being built upon today.
 And each glorious 35mm black-and-white frame represented a bold new step for independent filmmaking and for horror movies in general.
-It is an undeniable classic.
+Most remarkably, it still holds up as a horror flick and a groundbreaking cinema classic.

 VERDICT – 5 STARS